 To answer your inevitable questions right away, I didn’t get raped (that happens in prison more than jail) I didn’t get my ass kicked (that does happen in jail but it didn’t happen to me) and I wasn’t forced to participate in “inmate fight club” for the pleasure of the guards.

 None of those fantastical things needed to happen.
 My jail experience sucked just fine on its own.
 You might think you can just wait it out, like you’re stuck at an airport, but it’s not like that at all.

 There’s nothing nice about being confined somewhere, cut off from the outside world, and totally at the mercy of some bureaucracy who may or may not lose your discharge papers on a whim.

 When I was pulled over during a press drive earlier this summer, I had been living in Washington D.C. for about a year and a half.
-In that time, I had been warned repeatedly — by ex-Virginia resident Matt Hardigree, by many of our readers, and by a host of other people — that you don't ever speed in Virginia.
-But I had no clue just how serious the consequences would be.
-Maybe "serious" isn't the right word.
-After everything that happened, "ridiculous" seems a little more accurate.
+In that time, I had been warned repeatedly—by ex-Virginia resident Matt Hardigree, by many of our readers, and by a host of other people—that you don’t ever speed in Virginia.
+I had no clue just how serious the consequences would be.

 It started out the same way as any other press drive: breakfast, a presentation about how swell things are at Chevrolet these days, a briefing on the prescribed route we’d be driving on, and a warning that cops were out there and that we shouldn’t break any laws.
 Another writer chimed in to say how many points you could get on your license if you were caught speeding in Virginia.